lcallarec/banderole/README.md

 ## Rules

-**bandeole** is a toggle router which deals with two ways of describing your feature toggles :
+**bandeole**, the toggle router, is responsible of providing the state of a feature.
+There's two ways to describe your feature configuration.

 ## Flag definition

 ### Short expression syntax

-Defined in feature configuration by using `<feature>:<flag>` pattern, as in `"switchboard": true` is the sample below.
+`<feature>:<flag>` pattern, as in `"switchboard": true` is the sample below.
 The flag value meant to be a boolean value, `true|false`.
-It is generally used as release toggles, mainly used for _separating a feature release from code deployment_.
+It's static nature make it useful as a release toggles for _separating the feature release from code deployment_.

 ```js
 const flags = {